LakshBhambhani/Swiffee-Minikame-Simulator/README.md

 There is also a simulation of the Quadruped to mimic what it would look like in real life.
 To code, there is a simple IDE and a terminal to show how the Quadruped is working and if there are any errors.
 New coders can easily code with simple methods that can be used in many ways.

 Instructions:
-Open the window and start coding with The Swiffee API:
+Open the window and start coding with The Java API (no need to worry, you need to code in java and you definitely know this language):

 Classes used:
-Java - the analyzer of the code the user inputs SimulatorWindow - the window and graphics of the Quadruped Body - the blueprint class representing the body of the Quadruped Legs - the blueprint class representing the legs of the Quadruped FullBody - the class instantiating the Body and Legs classes
+Java - the analyzer of the code the user inputs SimulatorWindow - the window and graphics of the Quadruped Simulator - the panel drawing the body and legs of the Quadruped Body - the blueprint class representing the body of the Quadruped Legs - the blueprint class representing the legs of the Quadruped FullBody - the class instantiating the Body and Legs classes ConnectToBot -
+SFTPBean -
+RemoteExecute -
+ScpTo -
+SendAndExecute -

+Responsibilities:
+Laksh does things not in java while I do simple simulator stuff